nitsanavni/katas/jq-mm-backend/README.md

 ### Thoughts

+- smaller steps!
+  - work backwards
+    - hard-code the logic when needed
+    - start at the leaf I think
 - Horizontally concatenate blocks of multi-line strings
 - a leaf is just its text
 - all siblins become `.text|join("\n")`